This year, our family has taken to making a homemade bone broth recipe when we’re starting to feel under the weather.

 - 2-3 onion, chunked up (can sub a few shallots if preferred)

-- small handful of whole peppercorns (we use multi-color, not just black pepper)
+- small handful of whole peppercorns (we use multi-color)

 - 1/4 tsp red pepper flakes

-- 1/2 inch piece of fresh ginger, grated and sliced (can substitute dried galangal)
+- 1/2 inch piece of fresh ginger, grated and sliced (can substitute a few pieces of dried galangal for an asian twist)

-- organic dried grated lemon peel (you can get this in many bulk spice sections)
+- organic dried grated lemon peel (you can get this in many bulk spice sections or fresh lemon zest also works)

 - 2 bay leaves (I freeze fresh bay leaves and keep them on hand in my freezer)

-- optional: handful of thick leafy greens like kale, spinach, beet or turnip greens (my favorite)
+- optional: handful of thick leafy greens like kale, spinach, beet or turnip greens (my favorite). you’d be surprised at the flavor greens add!

-Directions: Perpetual bone broth is so easy that all you need to do is dump all of the ingredients into a cock pot and fill it up with water.
+Directions: This homemade bone broth recipe is so easy that all you need to do is dump all of the ingredients into a cock pot and fill it up with water.
 Filtered water is best.
 (We use Aquasana and they have an amazing deal on drinking water filters right now: Save 30% on all drinking water filter systems, or 50% if you buy them with Water for Life.
-WFL is their auto ship filters option.)
+WFL is their auto ship for filters option.)

 - Turn on high for 4 hours or low for 8 hours.